quantmind/pulsar/docs/source/api/actor.rst

 .. function:: get_actor

-    Return the :class:`Actor` controlling the current thread.
+    Returns the :class:`Actor` controlling the current thread.
+    Returns ``None`` if no actor is available.

 arbiter
 ~~~~~~~~~~~~~~